 (First published in the July-September 2021 edition of Summit Magazine)

-Segmenting the Archdiocese
+Segmenting the archdiocese

 Cardinal Tumi, the builder

 His homilies were always well structured, often handwritten.
 His pastoral letters were also straight to the point.
-He even wrote a letter to the highwaymen at a time when our country was facing serious political and social upheavals, urging them to stop their harassment of peaceful citizens.
-He often liked to say that even if the children of the elementary school invited him to talk to them, he always made sure he wrote down on a piece of paper what he was going to say to them so as not to bore them with useless words.
-That was why he was not always happy with his priests who did not take the time to prepare their homilies.
-He often said that he was not asking them to write down homilies and read them slavishly in front of their flock, but to always have a guide in hand so as not to stray from the topic at hand.
+He even wrote a letter to the highwaymen at a time when our country was in the grips of serious political turmoil, urging them to stop their harassment of peaceful citizens.
+He often liked to say that even if the children of the elementary school invited him to come and talk to them, he always made sure to write down on a piece of paper what he was going to say to them so as not to bore them with useless words.
+That is why he was often angry with some of his priests who failed to take the time to prepare their homilies properly.
+He often said that he was not asking them to write down homilies to read them slavishly in front of their flock, but to always have a note-pad in hand so as not to stray from the topic at hand.
 His Pauline side led him to always put in writing the teachings he gave to his faithful and to all men and women of good will.

-It was in the 1990s, at the time of great political unrest that preceded the advent of multiparty politics in Cameroon, that he wrote his first book entitled The Two Political Regimes of Ahmadou Ahidjo, Paul Biya and Christian Cardinal Tumi, Priest.
-Some people, especially in the country’s ruling circles, had accused him of being the hidden face of the opposition to the ruling power, which he always denied until he took his last breath.
-Another book, entitled Ma foi: un Cameroun à remettre à neuf, followed soon after.
+It was in the 1990s, at the time of great political unrest that preceded the advent of multiparty politics in Cameroon, that he wrote his first book entitled The Two Political Regimes of Ahmadou Ahidjo, Paul Biya and Cardinal Christian Tumi, Priest.
+Some people, especially in the country’s ruling circles, had accused him of being the hidden face of the opposition to the ruling power, which he had always denied until his last breath.
+Another book, entitled Ma Foi: un Cameroun à mettre à neuf, followed shortly after.
 In both books, it is still the priest who pleads for peace and social justice in his country, a country he loved so much, and for which he suffered so much, especially during the last months of his life on earth.
 In his last peace-crusading trips to his native north-west region prior to his death, he was captured by separatist forces and kept overnight under very harsh conditions.
-His last book, entitled My Night in Captivity, a memoir of his one-night ordeal in the hands of the separatists fighting for what they call a separate “Ambazonian nation”.
+His last book, entitled My Night in Captivity, recounts the dreadful experience of that one night in the hands of the separatists fighting for what they call a separate “Ambazonian nation”.

-Douala, Imprimerie MACACOS 2006
+Douala, Imprimerie Macacos, 2006,

 Douala, Editions Veritas